rr1000/slate/source/index.md

 Standard | Description
 --------- | -----------
-Assigned Security Responsibility (R) | Identify the security official who is responsible for the development and implementation of the policies and procedures required by this subpart for the entity.
+Assigned Security Responsibility (Req) | Identify the security official who is responsible for the development and implementation of the policies and procedures required by this subpart for the entity.

 ## Workforce Security - 164.308(a)(3)(i)